inpsyde/assets/docs/README.md

 ## License and Copyright

+This repository is a free software, and is released under the terms of the GNU General Public License version 2 or (at your option) any later version.
+See [LICENSE](./LICENSE) for complete license.

-Copyright (c) Inpsyde GmbH.
+Copyright (c) Syde GmbH.

-The team at [Inpsyde](https://inpsyde.com) is engineering the Web since 2006.
+The team at [Syde](https://syde.com) is engineering the Web since 2006.